puzun/ipekpinaruzun-github.io/README.md

 ## Conferences in 2024

+1-6 July 2024
+In July, I presented my paper, entitled "How pupillary responses reflect the predictability of word stress in Turkish", at the Speech Prosody Conference (SP24) organized in Leiden, The Netherlands.
+Paper is available in this link: https://www.isca-archive.org/speechprosody_2024/uzun24_speechprosody.pdf

 16-17 May 2024
 We presented our work with Merve Nur Arslan on the intervocalic position of Turkish /h/ at 37.
 National Conference on Linguistics in Kocaeli, Turkey

-1-6 July 2024
-In July, I will present my paper, entitled "How pupillary responses reflect the predictability of word stress in Turkish", at the Speech Prosody Conference (SP24) organized in Leiden, The Netherlands.

 ## Summer School on Acoustic Phonetics